-As Carol Gaab (language teacher for the SF Giants), Katya Paukova (Russian teacher at Defense Language Institute), and others have pointed out, all CI language teachers teach grammar.
+As Carol Gaab (language teacher for the SF Giants), Katya Paukova (Russian teacher at US Government’s Defense Language Institute), and others have pointed out, all CI language teachers teach grammar.
 They just don’t teach grammar that is out of context, which is meaningless to students, and is not retained in their long-term memory.
-Teachers who have as their goal acquisition and proficiency (which includes reading proficiency), must give up those traditional practices which distract, impede, or undermine student success in acquiring a language.
+Teachers who have as their goal acquisition and proficiency (which includes reading proficiency), are moving away from those traditional practices which distract, impede, or undermine student success in acquiring a language.

-As Latin teachers, we have inherited a legacy which confuses, or even identifies study OF the language with proficiency IN the language.
+We Latin teachers have inherited a legacy which confuses, or even identifies, study OF the language with proficiency IN the language.
 Because of this tradition, our programs will continue to attract students (and parents) who want this kind of study.
 Some Latin teachers may find that their jobs depend on including explicit grammar instruction in their curricula.
-While such a situation can be frustrating, it is often better than having no job.
-In addition, is a way to meet school expectations while educating colleagues and administrators about the benefits of CI.
+While such a situation can be frustrating, it is often (but not always) better than having no job.
+In addition, it is a way to meet school expectations while educating colleagues and administrators about the benefits of CI.

 But let’s say you have managed to get your school on board with a more CI-based approach.
 The immediate benefit of adopting CI strategies is that struggling students are no longer left behind, which will result in greater diversity, enrollment, and retention.
 You are still likely, however, to have these traditional expectations in your community and classroom, especially from students who come from high academic backgrounds who want to be challenged in this way.
-The next step, then, is to work with the faster processors, the students who have always succeeded in legacy Latin courses, to give them a positive experience given their expectations, without compromising our commitment to the acquisition by the entire class.
+The next step, then, is to work with the faster processors, the students who have always succeeded in legacy Latin courses, to give them a positive experience given their expectations, without compromising our commitment to regular kids.

 The purpose of this page, then, is to provide teachers with the resources for providing students with explicit linguistic and grammar study opportunities, without making this central to their curriculum.